castrodrigo/go_busline_rest_api/README.md

 I'm using this code to start some drafts to a Bus Lines Rest API with GO.
 In this repo you'll find a Postman collection.

-# Installing GO
+# Installing Go

-Follow the instructions of oficial GO website https://golang.org/doc/install
+Follow the instructions of oficial Go website https://golang.org/doc/install

 # Application